angrykoala/wendigo/README.md

 ```

 **value(selector)**
 Returns the value of the first element with given selector.
-Returns _null_ if no element or value found.
+Throws if no element or value found.

 ```js
 const value = await browser.value("input.my-input");